wan2lern/wp-theme/README.md

 # WP REST API Wordpress Theme
-This theme gets data from the WP REST API with JavaScript.
+This theme gets data from the WP REST API alternatively from a public API with JavaScript.